 Strategic Indicator 2018-19 Result 2019-20 Forecast 2019-20 Result 2020-21 Forecast Strategic Objective Travel options that are connected, safe, accessible, environmentally sustainable and well-designed.
-Satisfaction with sealed local roads 71 73 72 0 100 71 Comment: The result of 72 is within the mar gin of error (+/ - 4.4%) of the survey.
+Satisfaction with sealed local roads 71 73 72 0 100 71 Comment: The result of 72 is within the man rgin of error (+/ - 4.4%) of the survey.
 Satisfaction with local shared paths for cycling and walking as a way to get around Boroondara 67% 67% 58% 0 100 67% Comment: Use of our shared paths is increasing leading to a greater focus on improving and expanding our shared path network.
 Delays in the delivery of key projects in the replacement of the Walmer Street Bridge and the realignment of the Anniversary Trail at Riversdale Park may have contributed to the result.
 Replacement of the Walmer Street land bridge is subject to negotiations with the state government as it is a regional path and Council is awaiting the state government's next budget to ascertain whether funds have been allocated.
 Council has included funds in its 2020-21 program for reinstatement of the current bridge.
 Realignment of the Anniversary Trail at Riversdale Park is well progressed and will be completed in 2020.
 A greater focus will also be spent on maintaining our shared path network in 2020-21.
-Sealed local roads maintained to condition standards (percentage of sealed local roads that are below the renewal intervention level set by Council and not requiring renewal) 98% 98% 95% 0 100 95% Comment: The result is due to the change in assets.
-This change will allow for earlier inter the future Percentage completion of six-monthly defect inspections on Council roads and footpaths in higher risk locations 100% 99% 100% 0 100 99% Percentage of footpath defects remediated within the timeframes specified in the Road Management Plan 96% 95% 92% 0 100 95% Comment: This target was not met due to o to COVID-19 impacts later in the financial ye actor not availa able to carry ou ıt works due Number of traffic counts and surveys 196 150 229 0 100 170
+Sealed local roads maintained to condition standards (percentage of sealed local roads that are below the renewal intervention level set by Council and not requiring renewal) 98% 98% 95% 95% Comment: The result is due to the change in assets.
+This change will allow for earlier inte the future Percentage completion of six-monthly defect inspections on Council roads and footpaths in higher risk locations 100% 99% 100% 0 100 99% Percentage of footpath defects remediated within the timeframes specified in the Road Management Plan 96% 95% 92% 0 100 95% Comment: This target was not met due to one panel contractor not available to carry out works due to COVID-19 impacts later in the financial year.
+Number of traffic counts and surveys 196 150 229 0 100 170

 Our Major Initiatives/Commitments Responsible Directorate Status Major Initiative 5.1 Advocate for the needs of the Boroondara community in relation to the North East Link project.
-Image: A set of the set of the Commitments 5.2 Review the provision of disability parking to ensure current design standards and community needs are met.
-Image: A start of the start of 5.3 Implement actions from the Road Safety Strategy to improve road safety for all road users.
-Image: A start of the start of 5.4 Explore opportunities and implement actions to enhance lighting on paths and shared paths to increase use and improve safety.
-Image: A start of the start of 5.5 Implement actions from adopted access plans and parking studies to improve safety, access and the effective management of parking.
-La Image: A start of the start of
+2 Image: A start of the start of Commitments 5.2 Review the provision of disability parking to ensure current design standards and community needs are met.
+2 Image: A start of the start of 5.3 Implement actions from the Road Safety Strategy to improve road safety for all road users.
+2 Image: A start of the start of 5.4 Explore opportunities and implement actions to enhance lighting on paths and shared paths to increase use and improve safety.
+2 Image: A start of the start of 5.5 Implement actions from adopted access plans and parking studies to improve safety, access and the effective management of parking.
+2 Image: A start of the start of